 There are no regrets.
 There is no sorrow over what has transpired since the end of January.
-There is no grieving over the loss of seeing the animals every day and the excitement associated with it.
+There is no grieving over the loss of seeing the animals every day and its excitement.

 Instead, there’s a powerful sense of gratefulness that supersedes all else.
-Regardless of the challenges presented along the way, they are softened by taking the time to appreciate that which we do have, as opposed to what we don’t.
+Regardless of the challenges presented along the way, they are softened by taking the time to appreciate what we do have instead of what we don’t.
 We continue on this path.

 Have a peaceful day filled with gratitude.